hcwong/cs3245hw4/README.txt

 dictionary entry document[top_K] for every document.
 This is to facilitate Rocchio Algorithm Query Refinement later on during searches.

 To save on indexing space, we also employ gap encoding and variable byte encoding for positional indices.
 We first gap encode everything, and afterwards use an external file/library to do variable byte encoding.
+We also removed stop words to save space, apart from the fact that the top K will now be more relevant when stop words are removed.

 Once the set_of_documents contains all documents, we accumulate in tokens_list all the positional indexes for each term, regardless of which zone/field it appears as.
 The tokens_list indexes are sorted by term, then doc_id, then by title, court, date_posted, and finally content.
 Once we have all this information